dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 the value, represented by the `EntryPointWithBlobVertex` class, stores the method index in the runtime function table, the fixups blob and a blob encoding the method signature.

-**Note:** In contrast to non-generic method entrypoints, this section is executable-wide for composite R2R images.
+**Note:** In contrast to non-generic method entrypoints, this section is image-wide for composite R2R images.
 It represents all generics needed by all assemblies within the composite executable.
 As mentioned elsewhere in this document, CoreCLR runtime requires changes to properly look up methods stored in this section in the composite R2R case.